mastermind1981/dchq-docker-java-example/readme.md

 Configuring the web.xml and webapp-config.xml files in the Java application
 ---------------------------------------------------------------------------

-You can clone the sample “Names Directory” Java application from GitHub.
+You can clone this sample “Names Directory” Java application from GitHub.

 **git clone** <https://github.com/dchqinc/dchq-docker-java-example.git>